-Two of the most common causes of foot pain are extensor tendonitis and stress fractures.
-The similarities between these conditions can make it difficult to know which you have, and until you know what you’re dealing with, you can’t properly treat it.
-Fortunately, there are differences you can use to determine what is causing your foot pain.
+Two of the most common causes of pain on top of your foot are extensor tendonitis and stress fractures.
+The similarities between these conditions can make it difficult to know which you have, and until you know what you are dealing with, you cannot properly treat it.
+Fortunately, there are differences you can use to determine what is causing your pain.

 Extensor tendons are tendons in your hands and feet that play an important role in their movements.
 People who spend a lot of time on their feet may develop extensor tendonitis of the foot, which is an inflammation of the extensor tendons.
 Wearing shoes that are too tight can increase your risk of developing the condition as well.

-The primary symptom of extensor tendonitis is pain on the top of the foot, often at the midpoint of the foot bones (known as the dorsal).
-Extensor tendonitis can develop in both feet, but in many cases, only one foot is affected.
-The pain produced by the condition tends to increase gradually as the tendon becomes more inflamed, and it may be relieved somewhat by activity that stretches the tendons in the foot.
-Because extensor tendonitis affects the tendons in your foot, you may notice that it becomes difficult to move or push off from your toes in certain activities, like dancing and running.
-Stretches and strengthening exercises that target these tendons will help you regain strength.
+The most common symptom of extensor tendonitis is pain on the top of the foot often at the midpoint of the foot bones.
+Extensor tendonitis symptoms can develop in both feet, but in many cases, only one foot is affected.
+The pain produced by the condition tends to increase gradually as the tendon becomes more inflamed, and it may be relieved somewhat by activity, which stretches the tendon in the foot.

 In general, when you have a stress fracture, foot symptoms include: